barryclark/jekyll-now/_posts/2017-03-20-Spring-Reading-Week.md

 I think I fell the most of the entire trip in the last half hour when we down the hills together following the best route back to the van.

-I had a great time and am definitely still a bad skier.
+Had a great time overall and would gladly go skiing again.